NASA-Planetary-Science/sbpy/docs/sbpy/data/index.rst

     10.233453 -12.41562 2451523.7345
     10.243452 -12.40435 2451523.8525

+   For details on how to use this feature, see `~sbpy.data.DataClass.from_columns` and also `~sbpy.data.DataClass.from_rows`, if you want to build your object from data rows.

 3. If your data are already available as a `~astropy.table.Table` or `~astropy.table.QTable`, you can simply convert it into a `~sbpy.data.DataClass` object using